 Students can live in Residence Halls while on co-op (if in Boston).

 Students DO NOT pay tuition while on co-op.

 Co-ops may be done anywhere.
 Any worksite can fulfill the requirements of a co-op experience as long as it is first approved by your co-op faculty coordinator.
 This allows students to live at home, explore another state, or even another country.

 As a Bouvé student, you have a professional Academic Advisor who is available to assist you with any questions and/or concerns.
 You will be required to meet with your Academic Advisor during your first and second years.
-You may make an appointment by stopping by the Bouvé Office of Student Services, 120 Behrakis, accessing your myNEU account, or calling 617.373.3320.
+You may view your advisor’s calendar and make an appointment using the Student Hub.

 University Health and Counseling Services, located on Forsyth Street in the Forsyth Building, provides both physical and mental health services.

 The Husky Card is your University ID, plus a whole lot more.
 Your Husky Card allows you entrance to university facilities, buildings and events, access to your meal plan and Dining Dollars and can also act as a debit card.
 For more information, please visit www.northeastern.edu/huskycard.